Find Your Representatives!

 Why is it important to tell your story to legislators?

 Real life stories are able to evoke a far more powerful response than bland facts and figures because it touches our humanities; the same thing happens when you share your story.
 When you share your story with your representatives, it helps them remember that when a decision about mental health policy is being made, it’s affecting real lives.
 Your story can forge relationships with elected officials so that when decisions about mental health policy cross their desks they think of you, their constituent.
-By helping your legislator see how it looks from where you stand, you can help improve conditions for everyone who lives with mental illness.
+By helping your legislator see how it looks from where you stand, you can help improve conditions for everyone who lives with mental health considerations/conditions.

 Keep these thoughts in mind, when contacting your legislator: